Updated May 2nd, 2018.

 Snorkelling is a popular activity in Nusa Lembongan.
 Boats can be chartered for the day (bargain hard) to go to two, or three celebrated spots.
 A cheaper option is to head to Mangrove point and wade into the water from outside Bobo’s Warung.
 Swim a few hundred metres to the reef where the fish are abundant and friendly.
 Bobo’s will also rent snorkelling equipment, sell drinks and lunch.

 Diving can be completed at Mangrove point, and also several sites on Nusa Penida (see below).
-Manta Rays and Mola Molas can be seen at certain times of the year, but conditions can be very challenging.
+Manta Rays and Mola Molas can be seen at certain times of the year, but conditions can be challenging.

+OUR PICK!
 If you’re looking for a laid-back place to stay, Secret Garden Villas is a series of cute bungalows hidden amongst the trees.
 It has its own pool and yoga centre on site, as well as being home to Big Fish Diving.

 Getting to Nusa Lembongan: